mlysiakov/systematic-program-design/README.md

 ## Requirements
 * DrRacket IDE: This course requires the DrRacket integrated development environment (IDE), which supports the teaching languages used in the course.
 * BSL (Beginning Student Language): The programming exercises in this course use BSL, a language created by the course authors and based on the Lisp family of languages.
-* Starter files for course could be found on [GitHub](https://github.com/ossu/spd-starters)
+* Starter files for the course could be found on [GitHub](https://github.com/ossu/spd-starters).
+I copied them to the repo to always have them close but removed all solution files to work through them on my own.